 California GED Price

-If you take the GED test online, each GED sub-exam will set you back $41, so the entire online GED exam costs $164.
+If you take the GED test online, each GED sub-exam will also set you back $41, so the entire online GED exam costs $164 as well.
 You should, however, also count the $28 for the four GED Ready tests, which totals it all to $192.

 You only qualify for online GED testing if you have reached “green” results (in the likely-to-pass section) on the GED Ready test available from GED.com at $6.99 each.
 There’s one GED Ready test per GED sub-exam, adding $28 to the regular online testing fees.